Acacia pruinocarpa: Description

-Black gidgee is a tree with an upright habit and typically grows to a height of 3 to 12 m and with a girth of up to 2 m or more.
+Black gidgee is a tree with an upright habit that typically grows to a height of 3 to 12 m and a girth of up to 2 m or more.
 Like most Acacia species, it has phyllodes rather than true leaves.
 These are a grey-green colour with a length of 7 to 17 cm and a width of 6 to 30 mm and slightly curved.
 The phyllodes have a linear to linear-elliptic shape with a prominent midrib and marginal nerves.
 It blooms between October and December and produces flowers that are yellow and held in cylindrical clusters.
-The spherical flowerheads have a diameter of 7 to 8 mm and contain 55 to 110 densely packed light golden flowers.
+The spherical flower heads have a diameter of 7 to 8 mm and contain 55 to 110 densely packed light golden flowers.
 The narrowly oblong seed pods are pale brown and papery with a length of up to 12 cm and a width of 2 cm.
-The transverse to oblique, dull black seeds have an ovate to oblong-elliptic shape with a length of 5 to 6 mm.
+The transverse to oblique dull black seeds have an ovate to oblong-elliptic shape with a length of 5 to 6 mm.